 Things have their own rhythm and flow.
 We are to read the situation, and assist it toward its natural and preferred outcome.
 In order to do that, we have to stand aside, step back—get out of the way with our preferences, desires, fears, wants, dreads, will and opinion—and see what needs to be done, and what we can do about it.
 When we do it that way, we open the way to seeing, hearing and understanding—and to living appropriately in response to the moment unfolding before us.

-When we get out of the way, seeing, hearing and understanding happen automatically, and result in knowing.
-Knowing spontaneously, naturally, becomes doing.
+When we get out of the way, by having no expectations, no agenda, no plan and no opinions, seeing, hearing and understanding happen automatically, and result in knowing.
+Knowing spontaneously, naturally, spontaneously becomes doing.
 Which transforms us and enhances our being.
-Our situations do this for us when we step into them innocent of all intentions and agendas, receive well what is there, and offer to it what we have to give.
+Our situations do this for us when we step into them innocent of all intentions and purposes, receive well what is there, and offer to it what we have to give.
 All of this works smoothly if we stay out of the way, and don’t try to exploit the situation to our perceived advantage and benefit—but trust the situation to be exactly what we need it to be, in spite of all appearances to the contrary.

 Joseph Campbell said, “The hero always gets the adventure he/she is ready for.”
 And, “Where you stumble and fall, there is the treasure.”
 The adventure we get is never the one we have in mind.
 We don’t want the treasure where we stumble and fall, but the treasure up the way, over there, in far and distant lands, with all of the incumbent fortune and glory that we have in mind.
 In other words, we insert ourselves into the situation, and interfere with the natural unfolding of life there, looking for the way to the particular ending we have in mind.
 We have no business looking for endings.
 Our place is to look for what needs us to do it, and do it.
-We have an idea of how we want our life to be, and the more we operate out of that idea, the farther we are from the adventure that is ours.
+We have an idea of how we want our life to be, and the more we operate out of what we think would be good for US, the farther we are from the adventure that is ours.

 When we go looking for help with our life, seeking advice from friends, and therapists and self-help books, we are looking for a way to the end we have in mind for ourselves: How to get what we want.
 Or, we seek ways to avoid what we don’t want.
 Either way, the help we seek for ourselves is not help with the life that needs us to live it, but help escaping, avoiding, that life and the adventure that is to be had there.
 We don’t want help living that life.
 We don’t want that adventure.